-To achieve advanced accreditation for a programme, Universities will need to provide robust evidence of excellence in support of their application, which will be judged by peer review against the standard metrics listed below.
-The evidence for (A) and (D) should show either:
+To achieve advanced accreditation for a programme, HEIs will need to provide robust evidence of excellence in support of their application, which will be judged by peer review against the standard metrics listed below.
+The evidence for (1) and (4) should show how the appropriate intended learning outcomes are being achieved through appropriate assessment strategies.